How to Assess a Novel

 I was recently asked a great question by a reader about assessment.
 Libby’s question was, “In your opinion, what makes for successful language assessment with novels?”

-In my opinion, successful assessments of novel units allow students to show what they know about the novel, and the culture surrounding it.
-In my classes, these assessments are often performance based assessments, evaluated using a the language proficiency scale.
-Most often we will end a novel with both a presentational writing assessment, and an interpersonal speaking assessment.
-I like to keep these relatively open ended, giving students able opportunity to show what they know.
 This is opposed to having a typical test with multiple choice and true/false questions that sometimes try and trick students into second guessing what they actually know and remember.
-As a reminder, I am not an expert in teaching or assessing TPRS novels, just a teacher who is learning, growing, and figuring out what works and what does not for my students.
-Keeping that in mind here are some assessments that I have given at the conclusion of various novel units.
+As a reminder, I am not an expert in teaching or assessing novels, just a teacher who is learning, growing, and figuring out what works and what does not for my students.
+Read more about How to Teach Comprehensible Spanish Books.

 Presentational Writing & Interpersonal Speaking Assessments